 Many dental practice photos can be greatly improved by adding smiling people to the composition!
 Some operatories are impressive by themselves, whether because of the technology, artwork, or fabulous view out of the window.
 Other ops, however, come across much better with a smiling patient in the chair and a smiling team member handing them a blanket.
 See what looks more natural: people interacting and looking at each other, or people looking and smiling at the camera.
 If your practice is a start-up without established patient relationships, have family members or friends pose as patients.
 To keep your future options open when it comes to your photos, take variations of certain shots both with and without people.
 Be considerate of friends who will help you by communicating the anticipated shoot schedule in enough time for them to plan their arrival and departure times accordingly.
 Additionally, consider sending them a small gift card afterwards as a token of your appreciation for their valuable time.

 Some shots will look warmer and better with the lights on, but other shots might end up with unwanted glares if the lights are on.
-As photos are being taken, you can experiment with the lights on versus off.
+As your dental practice photos are being taken, you can experiment with the lights on versus off.
 Take advantage of that wonderful feature of digital cameras to show you a preview image immediately after a picture is taken!
-For staff photos, watch out for glares on eye glasses.
+For staff photos, watch out for glares on eyeglasses and shadows on the walls.

 In any operatory or other technology picture (including consultation shots) where a computer monitor or other device might be shown with patient x-rays, make sure that no patient-specific information is visible, even on a zoom of the image.
 Speaking of monitors, you might want to try shots of your lobby and ops both with and without the TV(s) on.
-When a TV is on, try to get to a channel that appears as generic as possible.Ask for Personalized Photo Tips
+When a TV is on, try to get to a channel that appears as generic as possible.Contact Us

 If you need to send only a few photos, email should be sufficient.
 Depending on your image file sizes, you might need to send multiple emails (because many email providers have attachment size limits).
 If your email provider or software has compression options for sending images, don’t select to permanently compress your photos because that will make their file sizing smaller and, therefore, their quality lower.
 For bigger batches of photos, consider sharing via Google Drive or another file sharing service such as Dropbox.